isomerpages/moe-victoriajc/_about-us/Principal's Welcome.md

 <p></p>
 <p>Welcome to Victoria Junior College!
 As you stepped into our college, you
 may have noticed the lyrics of our Victorian Anthem proudly painted (by Victorians!) on the walkway.
-Over time, I hope these words will resonate deeply with you and take on new significance.</p>
+Our College Vision - Victoria is Something
-<p></p>
+More: Lead, Serve, Excel - is inspired by the College anthem:</p>
 <p><em>Victoria is something more,</em>
 </p>
 <p><em>The school that watch’d us grow.</em>